samuelunicomb/gnuplot-cheatsheet/README.md

 * `p "filename" u 2:3 w p pt 7 ps 0.5 t "titlestring"`
 * `p "filename"

+## gnuplotrc

+On a mac is stored in `path to gnuplotrc in mac`.
+I like to include

+* `set term qt font ",12" size 700,550` self explanatory
+* `set key font ",11"` why do I respecify font size? check

+## Miscellanea

 ### Greek alphabet

 To produce greek letters for symbols in figure titles and axis lable, we use symbolic markup.
 The alphabet... keys `s` and `S` through the symbolic markup `{/Symbol s}` and `{/Symbol S}` produce the symbols &sigma; and &Sigma;, respectively.
 For example, `set title "{/Symbol b}-decay"`.